‘An ER visit costs more’: Trump’s reported $750 tax bill inspires a rush of comparisons

 In 11 of the other 16 annual tax returns reviewed by the Times, he paid nothing, largely because his business empire reported losing more than it made.
 But it was the $750 tax payments — which would most closely match that of a minimum-wage worker, according to IRS data — that seemed even more insulting to many of the president’s critics.

-People came barreling onto Twitter to list out a long list of expenses that cost them more: antidepressants; crutches; a pair of sneakers; a month’s rent in Lincoln, Neb.; two days’ rent in Trump Tower; health insurance; Lupus medication; tickets to the Jonas Brothers’ 2019 tour; application fees for a U.S. visa; insulin; a RoboCop action figure; poppers; a weave; a 2-Terabyte hard drive; and organic juice from Erewhon Market, a luxury health food supermarket chain in Los Angeles.
+People came barreling onto Twitter to detail a long list of expenses that cost them more: antidepressants; crutches; a pair of sneakers; a month’s rent in Lincoln, Neb.; two days’ rent in Trump Tower; health insurance; lupus medication; tickets to the Jonas Brothers’ 2019 tour; application fees for a U.S. visa; insulin; a RoboCop action figure; poppers; a weave; a 2-terabyte hard drive; and organic juice from Erewhon Market, a luxury health food supermarket chain in Los Angeles.

-The lawyer George Conway said he had spent more money while purchasing food and treats for Skipper and Bonnie, the corgis he owns with wife, Kellyanne, a former senior adviser to the president.
+Lawyer George Conway said he had spent more money purchasing food and treats for Skipper and Bonnie, the corgis he owns with wife, Kellyanne Conway, a former senior adviser to the president.
 Shanna Danielson, a former schoolteacher and Democratic state Senate candidate in Pennsylvania, said her out-of-pocket bill for classroom supplies came in higher.

 Sam Ghali, an emergency medicine physician, wrote, “An ER visit costs more than $750.”

-Hours after the Times report was published, so many people had chimed in to compare their own returns to the president’s that Joe Biden’s campaign was selling buttons that read, “I paid more income taxes than Trump.”
+Hours after the Times report was published, so many people had chimed in to compare their returns to the president’s that Joe Biden’s campaign was selling buttons that read, “I paid more income taxes than Trump.”

 The former vice president’s team also put out a 30-second video ad on Sunday evening comparing the $750 tax payment to the sums typically paid by three kinds of essential workers.
 Others noted that most undocumented immigrants, whom Trump has repeatedly bashed as a detriment to the economy, often pay more than he did.